Damascus International Airport: Establishment and early years

-In 1965 the construction of the airport was entrusted to a group of French companies (SCB, CSF, Spie and Cegelec), led by the SCB.
+In 1965, the construction of the airport was entrusted to a group of French companies (SCB, CSF, Spie and Cegelec), led by the SCB.
 Damascus Airport was opened in the late 1960s, replacing the old Mazzeh military airport that previously served as the city's main aviation hub.
 The airport was built to accommodate the growing air traffic and to enhance Syria's connectivity with the rest of the world.
 In the 1980s, the airport was served by over 30 airlines and had nonstop flights to destinations in Europe, North Africa, the Middle East, and South Asia.
 It was also a stop-over on a Pakistan International Airlines route from Karachi and Islamabad to New York and Toronto.

 In the following years, Damascus Airport underwent several expansion and modernisation projects in order to meet the increasing demands of international and domestic travellers.
 New terminals, runways, and facilities were constructed to enhance passenger services and improve operational efficiency.
 In March 2007, Iran Air inaugurated a flight from Tehran to Caracas via Damascus.
 Its codeshare partner Conviasa took over the route seven months later.

 Civil war

-Since the onset of the Syrian Civil War, the airport and the road leading to it have been closed intermittently and most international airlines, such as Emirates and EgyptAir, have ceased flights.
+With the onset of the Syrian civil war, the airport and approach roads were closed intermittently and most international airlines ceased flights.
 Conviasa ended its direct service to Caracas in August 2012.
-In 2018, flights to Russia started.

 In June 2022, Damascus International Airport suffered major damage, including to runways, following an Israeli missile attack, targeting alleged Iranian weapons transfers.
 Flights were halted to and from the airport for two weeks due to the extensive damage to infrastructure.
 On 2 January 2023, Damascus International Airport temporarily went out of service after another Israeli missile strike, which killed at least 2 soldiers, before returning to operation 7 hours later after the damage was repaired.
 It is announced that Syrian Airlines plans to establish a joint venture with a private company to invest, manage, and operate its activities and those of the airport.

 On 12 October 2023, Damascus International Airport was temporarily closed due to a damaged runway following Israeli missile attacks on both it and Aleppo International Airport, during the skirmishes which occurred across the border in connection with the Gaza war.
 The airport was put back into service on 18 October.
 On 22 October, both Aleppo and Damascus airports were hit simultaneously, putting them out of service for the second time within two weeks.
 Two workers were killed during the attack.
 On 26 November 2023, hours after the airport was put back into service from the previous attack, Israel targeted the airport with missiles, causing material losses and putting the airport out of service again.